rajeevamatya/eduki-hugo-site/content/en/grade-6/Arithmetic - The Number System/ratio-and-proportional-reasoning/Representing_ratios/index.md

 ---
 title: "03 Represention of Ratios"
-description: "This article explains the concept of double number lines and how they are used to represent ratios and equivalent ratios.
-Double number lines are more efficient than discrete diagrams and can be easily extended to show more equivalent ratios.
-The article provides examples and visuals to illustrate the concept."
+description: "The article explains the concept of double number lines and how they are used to represent ratios.
+It shows examples and explains how to extend the number lines to represent equivalent ratios."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00